Pitt-Johnstown began offering a Mechanical Engineering bachelor's degree in 2015.

 The curriculum orients students to the specific responsibilities of the mechanical engineering profession, focusing on thermal-fluid science and solid mechanics and the design of systems.
 Manufacturing is covered in depth as an area of specialty.

 2018-2019 243 18

 2016-2017 109 0

 Pitt-Johnstown Mechanical Engineering graduates will:

-obtain a broad knowledge of mechanical engineering and the skills necessary to work in a wide spectrum of technical industries;
+broaden their knowledge of mechanical engineering and the skills necessary to work in a wide spectrum of technical industries;

-be prepared to advance to higher levels of professional responsibility;
+advance to higher levels of professional responsibility;

 communicate effectively; and

 work well on teams, as well as independently.

 - Student Outcomes